R.I.P. I.C.E? Debate – The race towards electrification

 Whilst the majority of vehicle manufacturer’s current range is powered by an internal combustion engine, more and more manufacturers are providing zero emission options amongst their fleet.
 At the Paris Motor Show, Mercedes-Benz announced the introduction of a new all-electric EQ range which is slated for release before 2020.
 Similarly VW are aiming for 20-25% of their model range to be electric by 2025 and reports from Nikkei suggest even Toyota are planning a long range EV.
 In the UK, there are now approximately 20 models of electric vehicles available with even more existing models being available as hybrid electric vehicles.
 The internal combustion engine will play an important role in the short to medium term so it is crucial we work together to provide efficient solutions that can cut emissions from current technologies.
 However as the performance of electrified powertrains improves and the as the cost decreases, we’ll see the dominance of the internal combustion engine be questioned.

 Come and join the Advanced Propulsion Centre at the ‘R.I.P.
-I.C.E?’ debate held at the Royal Institution on the 14/11/2016 to have your say on the future of the internal combustion engine.
+I.C.E?’ debate held at the Royal Institution on the 14 November 2016 to have your say on the future of the internal combustion engine.
 Leading industry and academic figures will have their say on what the road ahead holds for the internal combustion engine and the rise of its competing technologies.
-To find out more about the debate and to book your tickets, click here.